jantman/ludlum-3-esp32-scaler/README.md

 ## Description

-This repository contains my schematics and code for a DIY scaler and data logger for the [Ludlum Model 3 survey meter](https://ludlums.com/products/health-physics/product/model-3) **citca 2000**. **IMPORTANT:** this project is specific to my circa-2000 meter, serial 161535, and the board used at that time.
+This repository contains my schematics and code for a DIY scaler and data logger for the [Ludlum Model 3 survey meter](https://ludlums.com/products/health-physics/product/model-3) **circa 2000**.

+**IMPORTANT:** this project is specific to my circa-2000 meter, serial 161535, and the board used at that time.
 The manual for the Model 3, August 1999, Serial No. 158918 and succeeding, is available on the [Geiger Counter Enthusiasts groups.io file section](https://groups.io/g/GeigerCounters/files/Manuals/LUDLUM/Ludlum%20model%203%20manuals/LUDLUM%20MODEL%203%20Serial%20No.%20158918%20and%20succeeding.pdf).
 This board has a 4-pin J4 option connector which is generally not populated unless the scaler option was added by the factory (in which case you probably don't need this information).
 Connector J4 has +5VDC, Ground, Pulse, and Battery + pins.
 The pulse pin is normally floating, and is pulled to ground for each count/pulse.

 ## Hardware